dpl0/netmap-ipfwjit/README.md

 At some point, we'll test the firewall properly with a set of rulesets, that will be added to ./rulesets and commented adequately.

+In order to test it properly we'll need to use a variety of protocols, not only IP, which is what pkt-gen (at ./tools) does.

 Current state
 =============
 - The JIT compiler is not working.